mlpen/Nystromformer/README.md

 # Nystromformer: A Nystrom-based Algorithm for Approximating Self-Attention

+### January 11, 2021
+Nystromformer has been added to huggingface by @novice03. huggingface documentation can be found [here](https://huggingface.co/docs/transformers/master/model_doc/nystromformer).

 ### April 6, 2021
 We extended segment-means to compute landmarks without requiring the sequence length divisible by the number of landmarks.
 Then we used this Nystromformer to perform deployment of T2T-Vit_t-14 for image classification without retraining.
 Our T2T-ViT-Nys-14 achieves 78% top-1 accuracy, outperforming performer/Linformer +4.3%/+12.7% for the direct deployment.